rockettheme/docs/Docs/wordpress/themes/graffito/demo_extension.md

 ### Text

 The Text widget in this section is pretty straightforward.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="rt-image largemarginbottom">